tshepang/blog-movies/content/movies/The Thirteenth Floor (1999).rst

 I enjoyed watching the detective... nice performance there.

-The gorgeous gal is a lot more appealing when she's a cashier, as was the case with Amy Smart as cashier in `The Butterfly Effect`_, another movie which tackled the alternative reality concept.
+The gorgeous gal is a lot more appealing when she's a cashier, as was the case with Amy Smart as waiter in `The Butterfly Effect`_, another movie which tackled the alternative reality concept.